Contemporary Art at Rokeby Museum

-In 2020, Contemporary Art at Rokeby Museum will present “Mending Fences: New Work by Carol MacDonald”.
+In 2020, Contemporary Art at Rokeby Museum will present “Mending Fences: New Work by Carol MacDonald.”
 This multifaceted exhibition of objects, monotype prints, and site-specific installations will–in the face of complex cultural challenges–promote both simple and profound acts of repair.
-The exhibition will open on May 17th and run through October 25th, 2020 with a public reception and book release on May 31st, 2020.
+The exhibition will open when Rokeby Museum opens for the season and run through October 25th, 2020 with a public reception and book release on opening day.

 Contemporary Art at Rokeby Museum is a collaboration with Kasini House, whose Art Meets History initiative works to build connections between contemporary art and history-focused organizations.
 “Our vision is that artists investigate a sense of place and pick up the unfinished work of history and speak to contemporary civic discourse around social, economic, and environmental issues.” visit website

 In its first year, Contemporary Art at Rokeby Museum presented two exhibitions, introduced an artist membership program, conducted a symposium about the relationship between art and history, and hosted an artist lab designed to support the development of an artist’s practice.

 Rokeby Through the Lens — May 19–June, 2019